alex-straw/Gladius/README.md

 # Gladius
 Tax calculator for Coinbase Pro and Coinbase trading data.
 HMRC jurisdiction.

+Originally this was developed for a startup named 'Gladius Crypto Tax'

+As pricing structures for other SAAS firms took on the freemium model, the business model for Gladius has been made redundant, and consequently the start-up cancelled.

 Uses historical data from Binance minute data to calculate capital gains and losses.

 Takes as input: